How Salesforce compares to the competition

 Salesforce’s global revenue grew 28.2% from 2013–2014, far more than any competitor.
 More recent earnings reports show that same rate of growth has held through FY 2016.
 With that in mind, let’s restate the line quoted from informationweek.com to read “Salesforce brings stiff competition to all market segments.”
 It’s at least equally accurate, but the reworded version pinpoints the real singularity of Salesforce CRM.
 No other CRM competes seriously in every segment the way Salesforce does.
 Or, to put it more plainly, let’s turn to Quintessentially Co-Founder Paul Drummond, who states, “With Salesforce, we don’t just meet expectations, we exceed them.”

-The old adage suggests that when it comes to determining the best product or service, one should “let the market decide,” and when it comes to comparing the best CRMs in the industry, it’s fairly obvious that the market has decided in favor of Salesforce.
+The old adage suggests that when it comes to determining the best product or service, one should “let the market decide,” and when it comes to comparing the best CRMs in the industry, it’s fairly obvious that the market has decided in favour of Salesforce.